PowerShell/PSResourceGet/help/Unregister-PSResourceRepository.md

 ### -PassThru

-When specified, outputs a **PSRepositoryInfo** object for each repository that is removed.
+When specified, outputs a **PSRepositoryInfo** object for each repository that's removed.

 ```yaml
 Type: System.Management.Automation.SwitchParameter